SUPLA/supla-device/extras/examples/linux/README.md

 For action, please use only following numbers: 0, 1, 2, 3, 4, 5, 6, and
 10, 11, 12, 13, 14, 15.

-When aciton is used and device is registered in Cloud, there will be action trigger channel with actions corresponding to buttons, as defined in:
+When an action is used and device is registered in Cloud, there will be action trigger channel with actions corresponding to buttons, as defined in:
 [proto.h](https://github.com/SUPLA/supla-device/blob/660a79b66676c995730b5aa8452543440f519772/src/supla-common/proto.h#L2111)